cjlarose/cjlarose.github.io/_posts/2014-01-09-react-board-game-tutorial.md

 BoardIntersection has several properties that we can pass when we initialize an instance:

 * `BoardIntersection.board` is the instance of `Board` we're representing.
-* `BoardIntersection.color` represents which stone, if any, occupies this intersection.
+* `BoardIntersection.color` represents which color stone, if any, occupies this intersection.
 * `BoardIntersection.row` and `BoardIntersection.col` represent the `(i,j)` position of this intersection.
 * `BoardIntersection.onPlay` is a function we'll pass in that we want to be executed whenever a move is executed on the game `Board`.
 We'll call this function whenever a player clicks on the intersection.